-Representation - Most libraries contain >3 gRNAs per target gene, and maintaining the distribution of each gRNA within the population (“representation”) is absolutely essential.
+Representation - Most libraries contain 3-6 gRNAs per target gene, and maintaining the distribution of each gRNA within the population is key.
 Loss of representation due to enrichment or depletion of specific gRNAs can lead to skewed results.

 Selecting a cell type - Theoretically, any cell type can be used in a CRISPR screen.
 However, maintaining sufficient representation within your mutant population requires a massive amount of cells as starting material.
 Therefore, cell types that are of low abundance are not particularly well suited for genome-wide screening.

 Avoid false positives and false negatives – As with any experiment, the use of appropriate controls, multiple replicates and several cell types can strengthen your results.
-Furthermore, enrichment or depletion of multiple gRNAs targeting the same gene can be strong evidence that a particular gene is actually important for a given phenotype.
-Each “hit” from the screen should be independently validated to ensure that the desired modification produces the phenotype you screened for in the first place.
+Enrichment or depletion of multiple gRNAs targeting the same gene can be strong evidence that a particular gene is actually important for a given phenotype.
+Each hit from the screen should be independently validated to ensure that the desired modification produces the phenotype you screened for in the first place.